DoganM95/Ovpn-To-Proxy-Adapter/README.md

 ## Usage

 The `.ovpn` file to use is not provided as file, but as a name (string).
 The Transmission-service then fetches the corresponding file and handles the rest.
 A full list is provided in the `ovpn_list` file.
 Last modified date is last updated date. `ovpn_list` file needs to be in the same directory as this script for batch.
+The `\` after each line is just a line break for shell command-readability and can be removed to make a single liner.

 ### Script parameters